garglk/garglk/terps/git/README.txt

 * Version History

+1.2.7 2010-08-20  Floating point opcode support (VM spec 3.1.2).
+                  Restart does not now discard undo information, so that a restart can be undone.

 1.2.6 2010-02-09  Imported fix for retained Glk array handling from Glulxe.

 1.2.5 2009-11-21  Fixes for problems shown by Andrew Plotkin's glulxercise test